adventuremomblog

 A ferry ride is an inexpensive way to visit all three cities on the bay in a day and spend time on the water.

-I would highly recommend this as an option if you need some time out of the direct sun.
-This is also nice for families who want to experience a boat ride during their visit.
+I highly recommend this option if you want some time out of the direct sun and a nice way for families to experience a boat ride during their visit.

 view from the Little Traverse Bay Ferry

-The transit time is up to 25 minutes and my advice would be to try the ferry if you don’t have a tight schedule.
+The transit time is up to 25 minutes, and the best option if you don’t have a tight schedule.

 Bay Harbor Ferry Port